apache/nuttx/boards/arm/str71x/olimex-strp711/README.txt

-     make                         # Will build for the NuttX buildroot toolchain make CROSSDEV=arm-eabi-      # Will build for the devkitARM toolchain make CROSSDEV=arm-none-eabi- # Will build for the CodeSourcery toolchain make CROSSDEV=arm-nuttx-elf- # Will build for the NuttX buildroot toolchain
+     make                         # Will build for the NuttX buildroot toolchain make CROSSDEV=arm-eabi-      # Will build for the devkitARM toolchain make CROSSDEV=arm-none-eabi- # Will build for the ARM EABI GCC toolchain make CROSSDEV=arm-nuttx-elf- # Will build for the NuttX buildroot toolchain

   Of course, hard coding this CROSS_COMPILE value in Make.defs file will save